vxanthop/GTOV-clinical-trials/README.md

+4. Initialize the database:

-4. Initialize the database in one of the following two ways:
+      First of all [start the MongoDB process](#start-the-mongodb-process).
+Then choose one of the following two ways to initialize the database:

    * Download the mongodump from https://www.dropbox.com/sh/bgdz7289qs1t4t0/AAAwLr-rZxkCPQCeEE7uXxJTa?dl=0, extract inside `data/` and then run:

        ```bash
     $ mongorestore -d appathon_ntua data/mongodump/appathon_ntua
        ```

     *  Download all the XML files from https://clinicaltrials.gov/AllPublicXML.zip, extract inside `data/`, run:

        ```bash
        $ npm start
        ```